aery32/aery32/README.md

   - LED pin changed from PC04 to PC00
   - To use the framework with the previous board version change MPART to uc3a1128 in Makefile
-- Build system now shows SDRAM usage after successful build
+- Build system now shows SRAM usage after successful build

 ### v0.6.1